MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M00L00_Validate_Lab_Environment.md

     and continue.
 You may also be prompted to provide more information.
 Enter 1234567890 in the Phone number field, and click **Get started**.

 8. Select **Yes** to stay signed in.
-On teh page that shows **You're all set**, click **Get started**.
+On the page that shows **You're all set**, click **Get started**.

+    **Note:** If you get a **Sorry, there's been a disconnect** error message then try to refresh the page.

 ## Exercise 2 - Create your environment

-In this exercise, you will be create your **Practice** environment that you will do the majority of your lab work in.
+In this exercise, you will create your **Practice** environment that you will do the majority of your lab work in.

 ### Task 1 – Create environment

-1. Access <https://admin.powerplatform.com> and log in with your Microsoft 365 credentials if prompted again.
+1. Navigate to <https://admin.powerplatform.com> and log in with your Microsoft 365 credentials if prompted again.

-2. If you are not automatically directed there, select **Environments** and click **+New.**
+2. If you are not automatically directed there, select **Environments** from the left navigation pane and click **+New.**

     -   For **Name**, enter **[my initials] Practice.** (Example: AJ Practice.)